anne-markis/LilTradeBot/README.md

 Simple but opinionated OpenAI LLM helper for deciding which trades to make.

+## Method

+* Get live portfolio
+* Get buy/sell/hold advice on tax loss harvesting
+* Get buy/sell/hold advice on upcoming earnings releases
+* Have a final opinion that aggregates the information

 This is not formal financial advice.

+Future improvements:
+* Hook into CapitolTrades
+* Use Twelvedata (or similar) API to get candlestick data
+* Use Newapi (or similar) to get ticker news

+### Notes

 This bot cannot make trades on your behalf (yet).